anhOfTheStars/RL-Course-MATLAB/README.md

 This repository provides complimentary coding exercises and solutions for [RL Learning Roadmap][11].
 The coding exercises format is based on the awesome [WildML Learning Reinforcement Learning course][3] by [Denny Britz][6].

-# MATLAB Coding Exercises
+## Table of Contents
 Coding Exercises requires [Reinforcement Learning Toolbox](https://www.mathworks.com/products/reinforcement-learning.html) but you can always reimplement from scratch.

 •	[Chapter 1 - Dynamic Programming](https://github.com/anhOfTheStars/RLStudyGuide/tree/master/Chap1-DynamicProgramming)<br/>
 •	Other chapters are work in progress

-# Why MATLAB?
+#### Why MATLAB?
 There are many RL courses in the community but none for MATLAB users.
+This is not an official MathWorks product.

+For online courses from MathWorks, see https://matlabacademy.mathworks.com/.

-# References
+## References
 Learning materials referred from:

 • [Reinforcement Learning Toolbox][12], The MathWorks<br/>